aniruhil/thealliance/README.md

 # thealliance
-The Ohio Alliance for Innovation in Public Health
+The blog repository of The Ohio Alliance for Innovation in Public Health